A close up look at a some profiteroles decorated with pink sprinkles. They are made into a croquembouche.

 Making Profiteroles in advance

 To make profiteroles in advance, it is best to store the filling and the profiteroles separately.
-When you are ready to use the profiteroles, fill them.
 Storing prefilled profiteroles in the refrigerator will result in a cold, soft pastry.
 Instead of the light crisp crust from a fresh profiterole, or one stored unfilled at room temperature.

 Store unfilled profiteroles in an airtight container, at room temperature, for 2 days.